- About Us

-Please arrive at the Boise Airport in the afternoon.
-You'll be greeted by your Canyon Calling guide and transported to our downtown hotel.
-Visit the Idaho Historical Museum.
+Please arrive at the Boise Airport by early afternoon, get your bags and take the complimentary airport to hotel shuttle the few miles to the Safari Inn where your Canyon Calling Tour Guide will greet you and get you checked in.
+We will meet as a group at 3pm in the hotel lobby, then visit the Idaho Historical Museum.
 This is a fabulous introduction to the mining and ranching culture of the state and to the two main native tribes: Nez Perce and Shoshone-Bannock.
-It also has a must-see exhibit of the Lewis and Clark expedition painting a vivid picture of the challenges that Idaho's geography threw at these explorers of the West.
+It also has a must-see exhibit of the Lewis and Clark expedition painting a vivid picture of the challenges that Idaho’s geography threw at these explorers of the West.
+Welcome dinner and overnight in Boise.

 The Boise River winds gently through the city surrounded by a beautiful 19-mile greenbelt.
-After breakfast we’ll bike the greenbelt trail, meandering beside the river some of the way and ride through shady parks out to Barber Park east of the city.
-Cycle back into town with a very poignant stop at the Ann Frank Human Rights Memorial.
-After lunch in Boise we head east to Twin Falls to see beautiful Shoshone Falls on the Snake River.
-These are surely the prettiest falls in the USA.
-Then we’ll drive north to Hailey for dinner and lodging.
+After breakfast we’ll bike the greenbelt trail, meandering beside the river some of the way and ride through shady parks out to Barber Park east of the city, where we will enjoy a picnic lunch.
+Cycle back into town with a very poignant stop at the Anne Frank Human Rights Memorial.
+Then we head east to Twin Falls to see beautiful Shoshone Falls on the Snake River.
+Driving north we catch our first glimpse of the foothills of the Rockies and on to Hailey for dinner and lodging.

-Enjoy a later start this morning and breakfast at a café in Stanley.
-Stanley is surely the most scenic town in Idaho.
+Enjoy a later start this morning and breakfast at a café in Stanley, a very scenic town in Idaho.
 Pristine lakes and views of the Sawtooth Mountains make it evident why these are called America’s Alps.
 This morning’s drive is along the Salmon River Scenic Byway.
 Idaho has more geothermal features than any other state.
-It’s fun to explore riverside hot springs and a stop at Sunbeam is a must.
-Bison used to roam this land and a historic marker near Challis shows where Shoshone used to run small groups off a cliff to make their work easier.
+It’s fun to stop in Bayhorse, an authentic old west ghost town, and part of the National Park System.
+Continuing on toward Challis, bison used to roam this land and a historic marker shows where Shoshone used to run small groups off a cliff to make their work easier.
 Our destination is the town of Salmon where we’ll lunch.
 This afternoon we’ll meet a local historian who will drive us to the actual trail used by Lewis and Clark in the Lemhi Valley.
 Little has changed on this trail since 1805 when they were here exploring the feasibility of navigating the Salmon River in hopes of reaching the Pacific Coast.
-Realizing that no canoe could safely navigate the Salmon River's rapids, Lewis and Clark changed their course to an over-land route.
-Mike describes the challenges and events gleamed from the journals of these explorers and the exhibits he carries along with us make their story come alive.
-This valley was home to Sacajawea who joined the Lewis and Clark expedition as interpreter and guide for 18 months.
-She was sixteen and pregnant but was invaluable helping explorers trade for horses with the Shoshone and she collected roots and berries providing additional food for the expedition along the way.
-We visit her memorial in Salmon.
+Realizing that no canoe could safely navigate the Salmon River’s rapids, Lewis and Clark changed their course to an over-land route.
+Our knowledgeable guide describes the challenges and events gleaned from the journals of these explorers and the exhibits he carries along make their story come alive.
+This valley was home to Sacajawea who joined the Lewis and Clark expedition as interpreter and guide for 18 months and we visit her memorial.
 Dinner and lodging in Salmon.

-Today is yet another feast for the eyes as we drive north past the Bitterroot Range up into Montana.
+This is our drive day and another feast for the eyes as we drive north past the Bitterroot Range up into Montana.
 We’re still following the Salmon River as it flows from Montana into Idaho.
 We turn east and cross back into Idaho at Chief Joseph Pass.
-Then we follow the Lochsa (Wild + Scenic) River south just as Lewis and Clark did on their exploration to the sea.
-We’ll stop for lunch on our way to McCall and there we’ll canoe for a relaxing couple of hours on Payette Lake.
+Then we follow the Lochsa (Wild and Scenic) River south just as Lewis and Clark did on their exploration to the sea.
+We’ll stop for lunch on our way to McCall and there we’ll canoe on Payette Lake.
 It’s so pristine that seeing 30 feet down into the water is easy.
 Paddling gently along the forested edge of the lake is wonderfully peaceful.
-It’s just a short drive south along a reservoir to Cascade for dinner and lodging.
+Dinner and lodging in McCall.

-Breakfast is early today so that we’re ready to meet our outfitter for a white-water rafting trip on the North Fork of the Carbarton River.
-This is a full day trip of fun whitewater and spectacular scenery with glimpses of Idaho’s native wildlife - river otters, beaver, chukar partridge and if we’re lucky, bighorn sheep.
-Glide through eleven miles of remote forest, relax in the sun-warmed water, enjoy a delicious riverside lunch, and splash through class II-III whitewater rapids.
-It’s great to let the river wash away the cares of the world.
-It’s a short drive to our secluded overnight campsite on the banks of the Payette River.
-Our guides serve a tasty, nutritious dinner and the sound of the river lulls us to sleep.
+Breakfast is early today so that we’re ready to meet our outfitter for a white-water rafting trip on the North Fork of the Payette River.
+This is a full day trip of fun whitewater and spectacular scenery with glimpses of Idaho’s native wildlife – river otters, beaver, golden eagles and if we’re lucky, bighorn sheep.
+Glide through eleven miles of class 2 and class 3 rapids enjoying remote forest, and stop riverside to enjoy a delicious lunch.
+We continue our rafting this afternoon relaxing in the sun-warmed water, then it’s a short drive to our secluded overnight campsite on the banks of the Payette River.
+This is no ordinary camping – it’s comfortable and relaxing.
+Guests claim they’ve felt “pampered” camping!
+Once we change into dry clothes, and move into our outfitted tents, we enjoy this peaceful setting around the campfire with a pre-dinner beverage recounting the excitement of our day.
+Our guides prepare and serve a surprisingly sophisticated and delicious dinner ending with roasted marshmallows (of course!).
+After all this fresh air and adventure, we crawl into our comfy tents with the sound of the river to lull us to sleep.